 How Many Deer Are Killed Each Year – A Heart-Breaking Situation for These Beautiful Creatures

-Americans and Canadians share seven deer species and sub-species that roam the land from the east to the west coast.
-Some people believe wild deer are a beautiful part of nature, while others see the deer population as a fun sport and hunt.
+Americans and Canadians share six deer species and subspecies that roam the land from the east to the west coast.
+Some people believe wild deer are a beautiful part of nature, while others see the deer population as a fun sport and a hunt.

-Since deer move, some experts predict 1.5 million accidents yearly.
+Since deer move, some experts predict 1.5-2.1 million accidents yearly.
 Other sources suggest that deer collision statistics are much higher.
+There are an estimated 60,000 to 70,000 deer-vehicle collisions that occur throughout New York State each year.
+Scary, right!

 A popular car magazine points out that the seasonal clock change also impacts deer-vehicle collisions.
-The magazine’s source pegs deer accidents even higher at 2.1 million with a 10 billion dollar price tag and nearly 60,000 injuries.
+The magazine’s source pegs deer accidents even higher at 2.1 million, with a 10 billion dollar price tag and nearly 26,000-59,000 injuries.

-On average, 440 people die.
-There were over 1.8 million animal collision insurance claims in the U.S. in one year, and State Farm reported 1,288,714 deer collisions.
-On top of deer-vehicle accidents, deer hunters kill at least 6.3 million white-tailed deer yearly.
+On average, 200-440 people die.
+There were over 1.7 million animal collision insurance claims in the U.S. in one year, and State Farm reported 1.1 million deer collisions.
+On top of deer-vehicle accidents, deer hunters kill at least 6 million white-tailed deer yearly.

 Top 9 Most Disturbing Stats